jacobshaw42/aws_open_alex/README.md

 # Backgound

 This dataset can be interesting because of the vast size of data that is so readily available that is also very similar to modern business data.
-Nested documents that are stored as separate entities that may need to be processed and joined together.
+Such as nested documents that are stored as separate entities that may need to be processed and joined together.
 An example could be social network/media data.
 Since that is often stored as document data that could be interesting to be viewed or queried for networking purposes.

+To solve this problem, it will take AWS Cloud Computing skills to setup the resources with proper permissions and PySpark skills to process the data into a more accessible format.
+Setting up the AWS resources can be done by the WebUI console or with the AWS CLI.
+Using the CLI is programmatic and can make replicating results much easier and faster with decent logic written in between the AWS CLI commands.

 # Methodology